Integrate snapshots

 editor.commands.revertToVersion(4)

-Revert to a specific version with a custom name
+Revert with version ID with custom name

 editor.commands.revertToVersion(4, 'Revert to version')